 Moon Phases

-April full moon – the Pink Moon – falls on April 5-6
+April full moon is the Pink Moon and a micromoon

 April full moon

-Where to look: Look for the bright round moon in the east in the evening, overhead around midnight, west before sunrise.
+Where to look: Look for the bright round moon in the east in the evening, overhead around midnight, then in the west before sunrise.

-Note: The April 5-6 full moon is near the star Spica in the constellation Virgo the Maiden.
+Note: As it rises, the April 12 full moon is close to the star Spica in the constellation Virgo the Maiden.

 April’s full moon is the Pink Moon

-This is such a beautiful time of year, especially when the full moon rises!
-April’s full moon has the nickname of the Pink Moon, because of all the blooming flowers and trees, such as the pink creeping phlox (Phlox subulata).
+This is a beautiful time of year, especially when the full moon rises!
+April’s full moon has the nickname of the Pink Moon, because of all the blooming flowers and trees, such as the pink creeping phlox.

-The moment of full moon – when the moon reaches that point in its orbit directly opposite the sun in sky – is April 6 at 4:34 UTC or 11:34 p.m.
-CDT on April 5.
-However, “full moon” is considered any time 12 hours before or after that.
+The moment of full moon – when the moon reaches that point in its orbit directly opposite the sun in the sky – is April 13 at 00:22 UTC (7:22 p.m.
+CDT on April 12).
+However, a full moon is considered any time 12 hours before or after that.

-Read: Full moon names by month and by season
+Read more: Full moon names by month and by season.

-For Northern Hemisphere moon watchers, the rising Pink Moon glows brightly above Spica, the brightest star in the constellation Virgo the Maiden.
-In the hour just after midnight, the moon arcs above the southern horizon and lies to Spica’s upper right.
-When it sets on the morning of April 6, the full moon lies to Spica’s right.
+For Northern Hemisphere viewers, the rising Pink Moon will glow brightly near Spica, the brightest star in the constellation Virgo.
+In the hour just after midnight, the moon – and Spica – will arc above the southern horizon.
+Then the moon and Spica will set in the west on the morning of April 13.

-For Southern Hemisphere viewers, the scene is nearly upside down.
-The full moon lies to the left of Spica as they both rise after sunset.
-In the hour just after midnight, it arcs above the northern horizon and lies to the lower left of Spica.
-When it sets on the morning of April 6, the full moon lies below Spica.
+For Southern Hemisphere viewers, the scene is different.
+The full moon and Spica will rise opposite the sun near the time of sunset.
+In the hour just after midnight, they arc above the northern horizon.
+Then they will set opposite the sunrise on the morning of April 13.

 The April full moon can lie in front of one of two constellations of the zodiac.
-In most years, as it will this year, the full moon of April lands in Virgo the Maiden.
-But if the full moon occurs in the final few days of the month, it can fall in Libra the Scales.
-This doesn’t happen often and won’t happen again until 2037.
+In most years, as it will this year, it lands in Virgo the Maiden.
+But if the full moon occurs in the final few days of the month, it can fall in the neighboring constellation, Libra the Scales.
+This doesn’t happen often, and won’t happen again until 2037.

 Spotting Spica

-Because the full moon is very bright, you might not spot Spica at first.
-Try blocking the moon behind a foreground object such as a building or a utility pole.
-Spica is an important star for learning the night sky because it’s the southern member of the easily recognizable Spring Triangle.
-This asterism also includes Arcturus, north of Spica, and Regulus, northwest of Spica.
+With the full moon being very bright, can you see Spica?
+If not, try blocking the moon behind a foreground object such as a building or a utility pole.
+Spica is an important star for learning the night sky because it is the southern member of the easily recognizable Spring Triangle.
+This asterism also includes Arcturus positioned north of Spica, and Regulus, lying northwest of Spica.
 Those three stars form an attractive triangle.
+Sometimes the Spring Triangle is composed of Arcturus, Spica, and Denebola.
+They create an equilateral triangle.

-As the American night of April 5-6 advances, the Pink Moon moves noticeably closer to Spica.
+As the night of April 12 advances, the Pink Moon moves noticeably away from Spica.
 Since the full moon sits on the opposite side of the sky as the sun, when morning twilight begins in the east, the full moon nears the western horizon.
-It then lies noticeably further from Spica than it did when it rose nearly twelve hours earlier.
+It then lies even farther from Spica than it did when it rose nearly twelve hours earlier.

-Bottom line: At full moon, the moon rises around sunset, climbs highest in the sky around midnight, and sets around sunrise.
-The April 2023 full moon on the overnight of April 5–6 is the Pink Moon.
-It lies near the star Spica in the constellation Virgo.
+Bottom line: At full moon, the moon rises in the east around sunset, climbs highest in the sky around midnight, and sets around sunrise.
+The April 2025 full moon on the overnight of April 12 is the Pink Moon.
+It is the smallest full moon of the year, and lies near the star Spica in the constellation Virgo.

 Posted